rkgtech/gigaspaces-sbp-jekyll/db2-delta-server.markdown

 ### Prepare the db demo files
  Change directory to the db2mqrep directory.
 We'll execute a script that creates the db2sampl database PUBSRC and configures it for this demo.
-Execute the script {{democreatedb.sh}} using the command from a terminal window:
+Execute the script `democreatedb.sh` using the command from a terminal window:

 {%highlight java%}